Setting up Freeradius and Samba AD for WPA2 WiFi Auth

 cat /etc/ssl/certs/ca-caponato.pem /etc/ssl/certs/crl-caponato.pem > /etc/freeradius/3.0/ca_and_crl.pem

-Add this to `/etc/freeradius/3.0/clients.conf`:
+For a single AP, add this to `/etc/freeradius/3.0/clients.conf`:

 # For each access-point add: